gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 The IPS board comes with an optional external +5V supply connection.
 The external supply must be able to deliver at least five amps.

-**WARNING** --- Do not connect an external +5V supply at the same time as the Teensy 4.1 USB programming cable is connected.
-This could short the computer connected to the USB, with the +5V supply connected to the IPS, and damage the computer.
-Please see the PJRC Teensy 4.1 website for more details on this issue [PJRC](http://prjc.com).
-The IPS circuit board has a dedicated jumper as an extra reminder. --- **WARNING**

-**WARNING** --- When all 88 sensors are connected, the total current draw of the IPS will likely exceed the capability of an external computer that is trying to power the IPS through a USB cable connected to the Teensy 4.1.
-Therefore, the external +5V power source on the IPS is needed.
-The PJRC website has information on how to use a USB cable under this scenario. -- **WARNING**

 ## Hardware Connections
 ### Hammer Connections
 Hammers are numbered starting at A0 (0), through C8 (87).
 Connect each set of three pins (power, ground, and signal) to the same three pins on each of the 88 sensors boards.